Test Your Child for Lead

 Hair or Urine testing: Some alternative health care providers may suggest testing for lead in your child’s hair or urine.
 These methods have not been shown to be as reliable as a blood lead test.

 Herbal Chelation: There is no peer-reviewed scientific evidence supporting the use of "herbal chelation" to lower an elevated blood lead level.
-It is important to discuss alternative therapies, including the use of herbal supplements, with your health care provider.
+It's important to discuss alternative therapies, including the use of herbal supplements, with your doctor.

 Questions?
 Call the Leadline